 Lily was the focus of our yearly christmas card, I must have taken around 50 photos to get one that worked as she is so lively, she didn't sit still for very long.... and the tinsel did get a little played with and chewed!

-Lily has been taking classes locally to socialize her with other puppies.
+A month has gone by and Lily has been taking classes locally to socialize her with other puppies.
 She got on with most of them, apart from a Welsh Terrier who was quite feisty!
 We had a lovely time each week and Lily learnt a lot and amazingly passed her Puppy Foundation and received a certificate and rosette.
-Next year we will try for the next stage which is the bronze level in obedience.

-Lily had visited the groomer for the first time, to get her use to being there early.
+Lily had visited a local groomer for the first time, to get her use to being groomed.
 Here and she was utterly exhausted after her busy afternoon of a bath, trim, toenail cut and playing with the groomers dogs too.
+I think she was glad to be home after a busy afternoon.

-These Lily was playing in the early morning autumn sunshine in the garden, you can see that her fur is starting to grow much longer now.
-Tibetan terriers don't shed so we will have her groomed periodically.
+Here Lily was playing with her today and we were teaching her to sit and lay down!
+So eagar to please, although she does move around quite a bit so difficult to photogrpah!
+You can see that her fur is starting to grow much longer now, Tibetan Terriers don't shed so we will have her groomed periodically.

 These photos were taken when Lily was 10 weeks old.
 She has doubled in size since she arrived and has visited our local post office twice when we have posted portraits.
 Our friend the postmistress Polly weighed her on the scales each time to see how she has grown!